 Not too long ago, CardFellow posted an evaluation of Costco merchant accounts that found Costco’s service to be very disappointing.
 Undeterred, I decided to take a look at the merchant services offered by Sam’s Club to see if Costco’s big-box competitor fares any better.
 As it turns out, Sam’s Club Merchant Services uses the same bait-and-switch tactics and opaque pricing as its rival Costco.

-Sam’s Club has partnered with First Data to offer credit card processing services.
-There is nothing wrong with that, especially since First Data is the largest processor in the United States, and many companies resell First Data’s services.
+Sam’s Club partnered with First Data (now Fiserv) to offer credit card processing services.
+There is nothing wrong with that, especially since First Data is the largest processor in the United States, and many companies resell their services.
 As I’ve outlined below, the problem is with virtually every other aspect of Sam’s Club merchant services.

 Bait-and-Switch: Rates Too Good to Be True

 Sam’s Club attempts to lure customers to sign up for merchant services by offering low rates that seem too good to be true.
 In the past, the company prominently displayed rates of 1.49% – lower than the cost of most interchange categories.
 Fine print explained that the rate would only apply to certain transactions.